 Appropriate dress is determined by host school staff.
 If a specific dress code is required for a dance, it will be announced in advance.

-Jesuit’s date dances (homecoming, junior prom and senior ball) are open to Jesuit High School students and their dates.
-Jesuit High School students may bring a female guest from any school.
+Jesuit’s guest dances (homecoming, junior prom and senior ball) are open to Jesuit High School students and their guests.
+Jesuit High School students may bring a guest from any school.
 Any guest who does not attend St. Francis, Christian Brothers or Cristo Rey must complete a Guest Pass form.
-A Jesuit High School student may also attend a date dance without a date and may purchase an individual bid at a reduced rate.
+A Jesuit High School student may also attend a guest dance without a guest and may purchase an individual bid at a reduced rate.